|

 Instructor: Dave Ferguson

-Registration for this course is closed.
 Historically, morality has been studied as if it were a human invention.
-This has been the approach of philosophical thinking and writing in the field of ethics for over 2000 years.
+This has been the approach of philosophical thinking and writing in the field of ethics for over 2,000 years.
 Recently, however, biologists have been studying morality as an adaptation, attempting to discover how morality functions and how it evolved.
-We'll examine five types of moral adaptation, all of which share a commonality: they enhance survivorship and reproductive success.
-Genetically based traits that enhance survivorship and reproduction will pass on copies of genes that produce the trait to their offspring.
-Over time, both the trait and the genes producing it will increase.
-Seven sessions cover: 1) evolution and misconceptions; 2) genes and behavior; 3) Jonathan Haidt’s 5 dimensions of morality: conservatives and liberals; 4) kin selection and caring; 5) reciprocal altruism and fairness; 6) hierarchy, xenophobia; and 7) disgust and purity.
-Methods include readings, videos, lectures, group discussion.
+We will examine six types of moral adaptation, all of which share a commonality: they enhance survivorship and reproductive success.
+Genetically based traits that enhance survivorship and reproduction will pass on copies of genes that produce those traits in their offspring.
+Over time, the traits and the suite of genes producing them will increase.
+Seven sessions cover 1) evolution and misconceptions, 2) genes and behavior, 3) Jonathan Haidt’s six dimensions of morality, 4) kin selection and caring, 5) reciprocal altruism and fairness, 6) xenophobia and disgust, and 7) hierarchy and liberty.
+Classes will include readings, videos, and lectures.

 |